-Note: If you select “PRE-STRATIFIED” from the SIZE option above, the seeds will have already received cold/moist treatment and are shipped in moist sand/vermiculite.
-If they are not sown immediately they may start germinating in the bag/sand.
-Order these only if you are ready to plant them within a day or two after receiving them.
+Note: If you select “PRE-STRATIFIED” from the SIZE option above, the Common Milkweed seeds will have already received cold/moist treatment and are shipped in a moist medium.
+If they are not sown immediately they may start germinating in the baggie.
+Order these only if you are ready to plant them within a day or two after receiving them!
+Thanks

 Common milkweed, otherwise known as Asclepias syriaca, is a host plant for Monarch butterflies.
 They lay their eggs on milkweed so that the caterpillars that hatch can eat the leaves to grow and ultimately become butterflies.

 Asclepias syriaca is native to most of the US states that are east of the Rocky Mountains (the western exception is Oregon where it has naturalized) and into Canada.
 It is frequently found in meadows, roadsides, railways, around fence posts, etc, and is hardy in USDA zones 4-9.
 It is less frequent in the Deep South and is not native to Florida.